nextflow-io/nextflow/docs/getstarted.rst

 .. tip:: The pipeline results are cached by default in the directory ``$PWD/work``.
 Depending on your script, this folder can take of lot of disk space.
-If your are sure you won't resume your pipeline execution, clean this folder periodically.
+If you are sure you won't resume your pipeline execution, clean this folder periodically.

 .. _getstart-params: